wp-plugins/optima-express/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Set the excerpt to the content of Virtual Pages.
+* Load jQuery UI libs with wp_enqueue_script
+* Fixed issue with email logo uploads

 = 1.4.2 =
 * Update to hide comments for Virtual pages
 * Set auto focus for Autocomplete when creating community pages and seo links